 Now, you’ll need to do the same as above: add your classes to reproduce the problem, run Start.java and view http://localhost:8080/quickstart to test it.
 Once again, you’ll want to remove your “target” folder (or “bin”, etc) with all the compiled classes before submitting it.

 If you choose this method, I’ve tried to assist by building this basic wicket quickstart zip file.
-You should be able to download it (here: wicket-quickstart) and add it to Eclipse and just run with it.
+You should be able to download it (no longer available) and add it to Eclipse and just run with it.
 I hope it works for you.
 Of course, I provide no warranty for it, written or implied.